Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Strong rung coupling limit: Effective spin- model

+The second line of Eq.~(\ref{Eq:H_eff_general_Bx}) describes the boundary terms.
 The effective spin-$1/2$ model is an XYZ spin chain with a DM interaction and external magnetic fields along both the $y$ and $z$ directions.
 In the limit $\alpha=0$, the result is reduced to Eq.~(\ref{Eq:H_eff_AF_Bx}).
 Notably, the symmetric anisotropic exchange $\tilde{\Omega}_x$ term, which is absent in the microscopic spin-spin interactions, arises as long as $\alpha\neq 0,\pi/2$ and $\Gamma\neq \Gamma'$.
 The DM interactions in the effective spin model cannot be completely turned off in generic situations that $0<\alpha<\pi/2$ and $D,D'\neq 0$.

-For a magnetic field perpendicular to the $x$ direction, the energy spectrum depends crucially on $\alpha$ as shown in Fig.~\ref{Fig:General_rung_By}.
+For a magnetic field perpendicular to the $x$ direction, the energy spectrum depends crucially on $\alpha$ \cite{LiR2014} as shown in Fig.~\ref{Fig:General_rung_By}.
 Unlike the previous case with a magnetic field along the $x$ direction, we are unable to find analytical solutions even for the two-spin problem.
 Tuning slightly away from $\alpha=0$ [e.g., Fig.~\ref{Fig:General_rung_By}(a)], the energy spectrum is similar to Fig.~\ref{Fig:AF_rung} except that the level repulsion is present when the Zeeman energy is close to $J_0$.
 Such a level repulsion is due to the DM interaction, which generically takes place for $0<\alpha<\pi/2$.
 At $\alpha=\pi/2$, the DM interaction is absent, and $\hat{H}_{n}=J_0(s_n^x\tau_n^x-s_n^y\tau_n^y-s_n^z\tau_n^z)$.
 There are two degenerate excited states that are independent of the magnetic field strength as shown in Fig.~\ref{Fig:General_rung_By}(d).
 The gap between the ground state and the excited states increases as the magnetic field strength increases.

 The strong $\alpha$ dependence of the spectrum puts constraints on the validity of the effective spin-$1/2$ model construction.
 For small $\alpha$'s, we can still derive effective spin-$1/2$ models as long as the two lower energy states are sufficiently separated from the higher two energy states.
 The results are qualitatively similar to the isotropic AF interaction limit with a magnetic field along $\hat{y}$ or $\hat{z}$ direction.
 Specifically, the DM interaction in the rung, the $D_\perp$ term, plays the role of a transverse field coupling in the effective model, which mixes the two states and tends to open up a gap, consistent with the level repulsion due to a finite $D_\perp$ ($\alpha\neq 0,\pi/2$) as shown in Fig.~\ref{Fig:General_rung_By}.
 When the value of $\alpha$ is sufficiently away from zero, the ground state is well separated from the excited energy levels.
 Thus, the low-energy phase of the spin ladder is mainly determined by the ground state of $\hat{H}_n$ [Eq.~(\ref{Eq:H_gen_rung})], and the perturbations from $\hat{H}_{\text{leg}}$ [given by Eq.~(\ref{Eq:H_spin_ladder}a)] only modify the results quantitatively.